mkieblesz/local-workspace/README.md

 * single command starts everything from no database to **ready to browse state**
 * erase everything and respawn with no issues
 * simple and clear setup process for new developers
+* different types of workflows
+    * dbs in docker and services on host
+    * all in docker
+    * all on host
 * local environment as close as possible to production
 * ability to run predefined set of services on host and docker (currently 13 services)
 * transparent command execution, whatever is executed from this repo can be executed from service repo